stupidmankind/BYpassDoc/docs/source/commands/puppeteerbrowsergetcontentjson.rst

 ----------

 **Instance Name**
-	Enter the instance name
+	Indicate the instance name for the selected web browser.

 **URL**
-	Please Enter the URL to get content
+	Enter the URL to get content.

 **Method Type**
 	Specify method type.